Past Events

 The Innocence Projects Day coincides, annually, with National Pro Bono Week.
 It invites staff and students from the 20+ member university innocence projects to undertake a pro bono activity sich as reach out to their local communities between the 9-13 November 2009 to educate the public about the wrongful conviction and imprisonment of the innocent, which led to the establishment of the Innocence Network UK (INUK) and its member innocence projects.

-4th Annual INUK National Training Programme for Innocence Projects
+4th Annual INUK Training Conference for Innocence Projects

 DATE: 30th – 31st October 2009